CodingItWrong/codingitwrong.com/wiki/Deferred-Loading.md

 title: Deferred Loading
 ---

-## Post-Render Loading
+## Post-Render Loading, hydration

 Unblock rendering for optimal user experience.
 But beware the uncanny valley of non-interactive pages!
+Gap events

 * async attribute
     * Load order not guaranteed, so one script can’t depend on another